-There is currently a shipping and supply chain crisis directly affecting every facet of international commerce; its impact far–reaching enough to touch the lives of consumers and businesses everywhere in the world.
+There is currently a shipping and supply chain crisis directly affecting every facet of international commerce; its impact is far–reaching enough to touch the lives of consumers and businesses worldwide.

 Simple solutions are not available in our interconnected global economy.
 While significant industry efforts are underway to highlight the issues and draw attention to them, the plight of the international moving industry and its customers will barely register as a blip on the radars of government regulators.